Truth. Goodness. Beauty.

 Beauty stands along truth and goodness in the trilogy of Value Theory—the study of how, why, and to what degree humans find worth.
-And worth gives life meaning.
+Worth begets significance.
+And significance breathes meaning into life.

 Above is Old Montreal.
 The lights, textures, materials—if the devil lies in the details, he or she sleeps blissfully here.

-Whether so many lend credence to the significance of design because of an instinctual call to action, or because the bar has simply been raised around them, does not change the impression it makes.
+Whether most in this lush urban locale pay credence to the consequence of design due to an instinctual call to action, or because the bar has simply been raised around them, does not change the impression it makes.
 It's a good outcome no matter the source.

 ˈbyü-tē defined: the quality or aggregate of qualities in a person or thing that gives pleasure to the senses or pleasurably exalts the mind or spirit